-Facebook has found a bug in audience selector for posts, which was automatically suggesting users post publicly instead of selecting audience.
-The company on yesterday, June 8 started informing the affected 14 million users, asking to review posts that they made at the time.
+Facebook has found a bug in the audience selector for posts, which was automatically suggesting users post publicly instead of selecting an audience.
+The company, yesterday, June 8, started informing the affected 14 million users, asking them to review posts that they made at the time.

 The bug came up when Facebook was developing a new way to share featured items.
 As the featured items are public, the suggested audience for the correspondent posts was set to public.
-The Facebook audience selector error set to the public for all new posts, not just the featured items.
+The Facebook audience selector-error is set to the public for all new posts, not just the featured items.

 Facebook has clarified that no post was impacted, and users can still choose an audience for posts like before.
 The bug has been taken care of, and the audience selector has been set back to normal.

-In case of you reviewing, you get to see a notification after logging in, and it will redirect you to a page having more info.
-This page also contains the review of posts you have made when the bug was up.
+In case you are reviewing, you get to see a notification after logging in, which will redirect you to a page with more info.
+This page also contains the review of posts you made when the bug was up.

 This issue adds to the privacy scandals that Facebook has been suffering from recently.
-The bug didn’t mind any default setting of the users, and if they missed noticing the change, some posts may have gone on to reach a broader audience than intended.
+The bug didn’t mind any default setting of the users; if they missed noticing the change, some posts might have gone on to reach a broader audience than intended.